Quantum gradient descent for linear systems and least squares: Introduction

+There are two significant advantages of the quantum stochastic gradient descent algorithm.
+First, the stochastic gradient descent algorithm has much reduced quantum memory requirements compared to the HHL algorithm or directly solving the linear system in the QRAM data structure model.
+Similar to the classical setting, the data is split randomly into batches, and for every step of the iterative method, only one batch needs to be in quantum memory.
+This would be very useful in a situation where the size of QRAMs is limited by the difficulty of maintaining coherent superpositions over a large number of qubits.
+In such a situation, it may be possible to build a 1Mb QRAM but impossible to combine 10 such devices to obtain a 10Mb QRAM.
+Due to the difficulties in designing QRAMs we believe that this is a significant advantage offered by the quantum stochastic gradient descent algorithm.

+In order to reduce the slowdown caused by the loading of data into the QRAM, the quantum stochastic gradient descent method can be used with multiple quantum memory devices each with limited capacity.
+In this setting, the algorithm would perform a computation using one of the memory devices, while data is loaded concurrently into the others.
+Such memory architectures can simulate a larger memory using smaller sized devices, they are also widely used in classical computing.
+Again, the actual quantum speedup achieved for this setting would depend on a number of hardware parameters, the advantage of the quantum stochastic gradient descent method is to provide greater flexibility and to enable quantum data processing applications for large sized datasets.
+Further analyses of such architectures can be interesting future work.

-The main technical difference between the quantum iterative method for linear systems and that for the least squares problem, is that in the second case, one needs to perform a matrix inversion and multiplication by a matrix which is not a priori stored in memory.
-More precisely, we have in memory the matrix $X$, the diagonal matrix $W$ and a vector $y$ and we need to perform matrix multiplication with the matrix $(X^{T} W X)^{-1}$ and also for creating the vector $X^TWy$.
-We show how to do this efficiently and get the following algorithm, where $\sqrt{W} X|y$ is the matrix obtained by adding row $y$ to $\sqrt{W} X$.
+The main technical difference between our algorithms for linear systems and least squares is that in the latter, one needs to perform matrix operations for a matrix that is not a priori stored in memory.
+More precisely, we have in memory the matrix $X$, the diagonal matrix $W$ and a vector $y$ and we need to perform matrix multiplication with the matrix $(X^{T} W X)^{-1}$ and also create the vector $X^TWy$.
+We do this by first using the known weight vector $W$ to update the QRAM data structure then invoking the matrix multiplication procedure with the updated data structure. \begin{result} [Theorem \ref{qwlsq}] Let $X$ be an arbitrary matrix, $W$ a diagonal matrix and $y$ a vector, there is an iterative QRAM-based quantum algorithm that outputs $\ket{z}$ such that $\norm{\ket{z} - \ket{(X^{T} W X)^{-1} X^TWy}} \leq 2\delta$ in expected time $\tilde{O}(\frac{\kappa(X^TWX)^3. \mu(\sqrt{W} X|y)}{\delta})$. \end{result}